devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 ## Changes

-#### Version 1.3.4 `December 17, 2024`
+#### Version 1.3.5 `01.28.2025`

-- Updated to v5.21.300 (YouTube for Android TV)
+- Updated to v5.22.302 (YouTube for Android TV)
-- Updated to v1.61.2 (uBlock Origin)
+- Updated to v1.62.0 (uBlock Origin)
-- Updated to v5.10.3 (SponsorBlock)
+- Updated to v5.11.2 (SponsorBlock)
-- Improved performance on devices running Android 15
-- Improved performance for unstable connections
-- Optimized for faster loading time on eMMC storage
-- Fixed some known bugs
-- Optimized for Google TV Streamer
-- Updated GitLab and post #1 on XDA, adding information about the Playback for YouTube Origin.
-- Updated latest layout engine

-#### Version 1.3.4(3) `December 17, 2024`

-- Fixed some serious bugs related to the UI.

-#### Version 1.3.4z `December 27, 2024` `New`

-- Improved overall performance
-- Fixed some known bugs
-- Updated latest layout engine
+- Updated latest rendering engine
+- **New:** Added official Widevine DRM for VOD content on YouTube (Movies & TV)
-- Updated GitLab and post #1 on XDA
+- Updated post #1 on XDA & GitLab, added information about the updates.

 ---